yohhaan/topics_analysis/petsymposium-artifact2024.1/template.md

   Scenario." and "Multi-shot Scenario."
 (Table 3 and Figure 4 (a), (b), and (c)).
 - See [Experiment 2: Noise Removal](#experiment-2-noise-removal).
+- See [Experiment 3: Collusion and Cross-site Tracking](#experiment-3-collusion-and-cross-site-tracking).

 #### Main Result 3: Users can be re-identified across websites
 - Advertisers can uniquely and with a higher chance than random re-identify